-There were no adjustments made to VCREA's adopted 12-13 budget.
-The expenditures exceeded the budget by \$16,263; and actual program revenues were under budget by \$(441,853).
+VCREA's adopted 15-16 budget is comprised of the utilization of VCREA's resources in providing community outreach efforts through its partnership with the California Public Utilities Commission, as well as other community programs.
+The budget exceeded actual expenditures by \$72,150; and actual program revenues were under budget by (\$80,021).
 These variances were due to the change in the program's scope, goals and conditions of the new program.
 The General Fund budget to actual comparison schedule can be found on page 20.